mwallert/ts-express-boilerplate/README.md

 #### Environment Files

 Depending on what environment the application is running in, the process.env file is mounted with different values.
-The application looks for a `.env` file when running in development, and a `.env.prod` file when running in production.
+The application looks for a `.env` file when running in development.
 Note that in the Dockerfile the application is defaulted to production, and is run in development when using docker-compose.
 Here are the current keys required in the environment file:

 ```
 BASE_DIR
 MONGO_URI
+TOKEN_SECRET
 COOKIE_SECRET
 ```

 Be sure to create these files after cloning the project.
-Note that the Docker container is using the following directory as the root for the application: `/opt/app/`
+Note that the Docker container is using the following directory as the root for the application: `/opt/node_app/app`

 #### Controllers & Routes